Aardwolf: Breeding

 The breeding season varies depending on location, but normally takes place during autumn or spring.
 In South Africa, breeding occurs in early July.
-During the breeding season, unpaired male aardwolves search their own territory, as well as others, for a female to mate with.
+During the breeding season, unpaired male aardwolves search their own territory, as well as others, for a female with which to mate.
 Dominant males also mate opportunistically with the females of less dominant neighboring aardwolves, which can result in conflict between rival males.
 Dominant males even go a step further and as the breeding season approaches, they make increasingly greater and greater incursions onto weaker males' territories.
 As the female comes into oestrus, they add pasting to their tricks inside of the other territories, sometimes doing so more in rivals' territories than their own.
-Females will also, when given the opportunity, mate with the dominant male, which increases the chances of the dominant male guarding "his" cubs with her.
-Copulation lasts between 1 and 4.5 hours.
+Females also, when given the opportunity, mate with the dominant male, which increases the chances of the dominant male guarding "his" cubs with her.
+Copulation lasts between 1 and 41/2 hours.

 Gestation lasts between 89 and 92 days, producing two to five cubs (most often two or three) during the rainy season (October–December), when termites are more active.
 They are born with their eyes open, but initially are helpless, and weigh around 200–350 g.
-The first six to eight weeks are spent in the den with their parents.
-The male may spend up to six hours a night watching over the cubs while the mother is out looking for food.
-After three months, they begin supervised foraging, and by four months are normally independent, though they often share a den with their mother until the next breeding season.
+The first 6-8 weeks are spent in the den with their parents.
+The male may spend up to 6 hours a night watching over the cubs, while the mother is out looking for food.
+After 3 months, they begin supervised foraging, and by 4 months, are normally independent, though they often share a den with their mother until the next breeding season.
 By the time the next set of cubs is born, the older cubs have moved on.
-Aardwolves generally achieve sexual maturity at one and a half to two years of age.
+Aardwolves generally achieve sexual maturity at 11/2-2 years old.

 Conservation

 The aardwolf has not seen decreasing numbers and is relatively widespread throughout eastern Africa.
-They are not common throughout their range, as they maintain a density of no more than 1 per square kilometer, if food is abundant.
+They are not common throughout their range, as they maintain a density of no more than 1/km^{2}, if food is abundant.
 Because of these factors, the IUCN has rated the aardwolf as least concern.
 In some areas, they are persecuted because of the mistaken belief that they prey on livestock; however, they are actually beneficial to the farmers because they eat termites that are detrimental.
 In other areas, the farmers have recognized this, but they are still killed, on occasion, for their fur.
 Dogs and insecticides are also common killers of the aardwolf.